Q_l-cohomology projective planes and singular Enriques surfaces in characteristic two: Non-existence of certain root types on singular Enriques surfaces

 \section{Non-existence of certain root types on singular Enriques surfaces}

 Until Section \ref{s:classical}, we shall now restrict to \textbf{singular Enriques surfaces}.
-Then \eqref{eq:to} always defines an elliptic fibration in the sense that the general fiber is a smooth curve of genus one (as opposed to quasi-elliptic fibration), and the Jacobian $\Jac(f)$ is a rational elliptic surface.
+Then \eqref{eq:to} always defines an elliptic fibration in the sense that the general fiber is a smooth curve of genus one (as opposed to quasi-elliptic fibrations), and the Jacobian $\Jac(f)$ is a rational elliptic surface.

-In order to rule out the lower 18 root types from Table \ref{T1}, we have to draw a few more consequences from the other given data.
+In order to rule out the lower 19 root types from Table \ref{T1}, we have to draw a few more consequences from the other given data.
 Recall that the primitive isotropic vector $E$ is effective, possibly after changing sign while subtracting the base locus amounts to a succession $\sigma_0$ of reflections in smooth rational curves; here $|2\sigma_0(E)|$ induces the elliptic fibration \eqref{eq:to}.
-In each case, there is a single $(-2)$-curve $C$ in $R$ whose dual vector is involved in forming $E$.
+In each case, there is a single $(-2)$-curve $C$ in $R$ such that $E$ is built by adding the dual vector $C^\vee$ and some fraction of $H$.
 Hence $\sigma_0(C).\sigma_0(E)=1$, and it follows that $\sigma_0(C)$ comprises a smooth rational bisection $B$ of the fibration $|2\sigma_0(E)|$ plus possibly some smooth rational curves $C_i$ contained in the fibers of \eqref{eq:to}; again these can be eliminated by reflections, and since naturally $C_i.\sigma_0(E)=0$, these reflections do not affect $\sigma_0(E)$.

 \begin{Summary} There is a composition of reflections $\sigma$ such that $\sigma(E)$ is a half-pencil and $B=\sigma(C)$ is a smooth rational bisection while $\sigma(R_0)$ is supported on the fibers and meets $B$ in a prescribed way. \end{Summary}